plone/plone-backend/README.md

 ## License

-The project is licensed under the GPLv2.
+The project is licensed under GPLv2.